 Just graduated?
 Congrats!
-Breathe a sigh of relief; term papers and late-night cramming are officially behind you.
-But before you dive into the real world beyond campus, there's one last to-do that needs to be knocked off your list—and that's getting your student loans in order.
+Term papers and late-night cramming are officially behind you.
+But before you dive into the real world, there's one last to-do that needs to be done — getting your student loans in order.

 "The average debt at graduation for a bachelor's degree is about $37,000," says higher education expert Mark Kantrowitz, publisher of Cappex.com, a college planning and financial aid site.

 While that number, a projection based on federal student loan data and tuition inflation, is pretty hefty, there is some light at the end of the tunnel.
 Kantrowitz adds that as long as your total student loan debt is less than your annual starting salary, which is estimated to be about $45,000 to $50,000 for new grads this year, you should be able to repay your loans within 10 years.
 Translation: More often than not, it's affordable debt.

 To help make sense of your student loan bills — and fuel your repayment plans — take a peek at these six things all new grads should consider.